Longwater1234/space-checkers/README.md

 - Latest display drivers
 - Use your OS package manager (`apt` or `yum`) to install SFML 2.6 or newer.
 - Alternatively, you may build SFML 2.6 from source, see [official SFML docs](https://www.sfml-dev.org/tutorials/2.6/start-linux.php).
 - You are required to install latest **OpenSSL Dev** library.
-See example on Ubuntu / Debian below.
+See example for Ubuntu / Debian below.

 ```bash
   sudo apt install libsfml-dev
   sudo apt install libssl-dev
 ```

-- Luckily, Windows and macOS come with their **native SSL libs pre-installed**, so nothing more to do 😁
+- Luckily, Windows and macOS come with their **native SSL libs pre-installed**, so nothing more to do 😊

 ## Build Instructions